devsio/devsio.github.io/articles/maven-helloworld.md

 You should be asked to choose workspace location and whether you want to choose an [archetype](TODO: Maven Concepts#Archetypes).
 In case you selected to choose an archtype you'll be offered a list of available archetypes.
-maven-archtype-quickstart is best choice for simple maven powered java project.
+maven-archtype-quickstart is best choice for simple maven powered Java project.

 In the next step you need to define an appropriate [groupId, artifactId and version](TODO: Maven Concepts#Terminology) for your application.
 For the sake of the sample lets enter